 The main reason is more significant than a few dollars: people want to believe something because there’s no extant evidence to support Christian religious views.
 No historians of Jesus’ day knew about him.
 No one wrote about him.
 No official Roman record mentions him.

 There’s an abysmal void.
-As Albert Schweitzer noted (right) in his 1906 iconic book The Quest for the Historical Jesus, authors of the Gospels were more influenced by their beliefs than by any historical interest.
+As Albert Schweitzer noted (right) in his 1906 iconic book The Quest of the Historical Jesus, authors of the Gospels were more influenced by their beliefs than by any historical interest.
 As such, he said, New Testament could not serve as a valid historical source.
 Nothing is more discouraging than examining the Bible from an historical perspective, Schweitzer concluded.

 One solution to the lack of credible historical data has been to dig up the Holy Land looking for proof.
 All that has done is contradict biblical accounts.
 Matthew contains a mention of a road that Jesus traveled, but which actually didn’t exist 2,000 years ago.
 Matthew also has Jesus travel in the wrong direction to a destination.
 Luke sends pigs hurtling off a high cliff that doesn’t exist.
 The traditional site of the crucifixion actually is not on Roman soil.
 The list is endless.